Calculate Your Paycheck in 7 Steps!

 States with no income tax

 There are nine states without a state income tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
-In New Hampshire, dividends and interest are taxed at 5%, and in Washington, capital gains are taxed at 7%.
+New Hampshire taxes dividends and interest at 5%, while Washington taxes capital gains at 7%.

-When you don’t have to pay state income taxes, you might be tempted to pack up and move to Texas, but those states may have higher property taxes, sales taxes, and other fees.
+Without state income taxes, you might feel tempted to move to Texas; however, those states often offset this with higher property taxes, sales taxes, and additional fees.

 States with flat income tax rates